 This may have been eliminated as mentioned below due to the fact that some

-If you forget to grease these upper splines, the next person to tear this motor apart 10 years from now may have trouble getting the shaft to separate from the motor.
+It is best when using either the O-ring or not, that you grease these upper splines, if not, then the next person to tear this motor apart 10 years from now may have trouble getting the shaft to separate from the motor.

 In the photo below the upper drive shaft is the top end that goes into the crankshaft which shows 4 groove spline with the O-ring groove.
-The lower shaft is smaller dia.
+The opposite end (lower shaft) is smaller dia.
 (7/16") and shows the 10 groove splines of the same driveshaft that enter into the gearbox.

 driveshaft ends.
 Note the groove on the top end for the

 The drive shaft has to reach from almost the centerline of the propeller shaft up into the crankshaft on the lowest part of the powerhead.
 That's why if you are looking to buy a different or replacement shaft and are not sure of the overall length, you have to consider that they're longer than the transom to anti-ventilation plate as if you were measuring for "Short or Long" shaft motors.
 You will notice the measurements below indicate a Plus or Minus 1/16".
 This length will vary and since the shaft is captivated inside both the crankshaft and the lower unit driven gear, the shaft needs to be really a tad short as compared to being bound up and you not being able to tighten the lower unit to the midsection without it binding.